sihamnimale/OurVoice-project/README.md

 - Run the SQL schema in the SQL_DB file

 5. Configure database credentials
-- Open config.py, set your MYSQL credentials
+- Open config.py, set your MYSQL host, username and password

 6. Download required NLTK data
 Run the following once in a Python shell: